andrewchilds/overcast/README.md

   overcast run [instance|cluster|all] [file...]
     Executes a script file or files on an instance or cluster.
 Script files can be either absolute or relative path.
-Files execute sequentially unless you use --p, in which case each file will execute on all instances simultanously.
+Files execute sequentially unless you use -p in which case each file will execute on all instances in parallel.

       Option                          | Default
       --env "KEY=VAL KEY='1 2 3'"     |